National Border Security

 Figure 2: US and Mexico national border security fences (San Diego Sector)

 A key characteristic of narco-terrorism is the increasing capability and resources of the smugglers and terrorists.
 With organised and frequent illegal border-crossings, the narco-terrorists learn about the quality and effectiveness of surveillance systems and discover how to avoid or defeat them.

 The Blighter radar’s ability to detect crawler sized targets moving slowly allows it to detect intruders who are knowingly trying to defeat the sensor systems.
 The Blighter radar has a proven capability to detect a man belly-crawling or even rolling across an intensively monitored national border security zone.

 High value payloads make flying an attractive option for narco-terrorists.
-The Blighter radar’s ability to detect small targets coupled with its wide elevation beamwidth means that Blighter can surveil both the land and low-air zone simultaneously.
-Using its Doppler processing technology it can filter out and remove the ground clutter signal from the land and still see targets as small as parachutists, microlights, ultralights and UAVs flying over the border, unlike traditional air surveillance radars.
+The Blighter radar’s ability to detect small targets coupled with its wide elevation beam width means that Blighter can surveil both the land and low air zones simultaneously.
+Using its Doppler processing technology, it can filter out and remove the ground clutter signal from the land and still see targets as small as parachutists, microlights, ultralights and UAVs flying over borders, unlike traditional air surveillance radars.

 Monitoring of Border Incursions for National Border Security